MohamedBehhar/getNextLine/README.md

 ## What I Learned
-For this project i learned to work with static variables, and know more about File descriptors.
+For this project I learned how to work with static variables, and also I expand my knowledge about File descriptors.